Richard Ramirez: Adolescence

 Shortly after Ramirez had turned 14 in 1974, he began using LSD frequently.
 He and Valles resumed bonding over their shared use of drugs and alcohol.
 It was during this period that Ramirez began to cultivate an interest in Satanism and the occult.
 When he reached adolescence, Ramirez began to meld his burgeoning sexual fantasies with graphic violence, including forced bondage, murder, mutilation, and rape.
-As a teenager, Ramirez frequently hunted coyotes, rabbits and birds with his father's .22 rifle in the El Paso desert at night; often disemboweling them afterwards and feeding their entrails to the family dog.
+As a teenager, Ramirez frequently hunted coyotes, rabbits, and birds with his father's .22 rifle in the El Paso desert at night; often disemboweling them afterwards and feeding their entrails to the family dog.
 While still in school, he took a job at a local Holiday Inn and used his master key to steal from sleeping patrons.
 On at least one occasion, Ramirez molested two children in an elevator at the hotel, but he was never reported or prosecuted for this act.
 His employment ended abruptly after Ramirez attempted to rape a woman in her hotel room and was caught in the act by the victim's husband.
 Although the husband beat Ramirez at the scene, criminal charges were dropped when the couple, who lived out of state, declined to return to Texas to testify against him.

 At the age of 15, Ramirez was present on May 4, 1975, when Valles fatally shot his second wife Jesse in the face with a handgun during a domestic argument.
 Like the graphic photos and stories of his cousin's war crimes in Vietnam, Ramirez later remarked similarly that witnessing the murder was not traumatic for him in any traditional sense, but rather a subject of fascination.
 After the shooting, Ramirez became sullen and withdrawn from his family and peers, and began increasingly committing burglaries and getting high.
 Valles was found not guilty of Jesse's murder by reason of insanity, with the shooting attributed to post-traumatic stress disorder from his military service.
 Ramirez dropped out of Jefferson High School in the ninth grade, shortly before the school year ended in 1977.
 Former teachers and classmates from Jefferson High later reported that Ramirez was "essentially a troublemaker" known for his truancy, and that he was bullied by other students.

 Shortly after the shooting, Ramirez moved in with his older sister Ruth and her husband Roberto, an obsessive peeping tom who took Ramirez along on his nocturnal exploits.
 After Valles was released from the mental hospital in 1977, he sometimes accompanied Ramirez and Roberto on these voyeuristic walks, spying on women in the nearby areas through their windows.
-In 1982, at age 22, he moved to and settled permanently in California.
-It was around this time that Ramirez began to use cocaine, which quickly became his substance of choice, and began to commit theft and burglaries to procure money for sustaining his addiction.
+In 1982, at age 22, Ramirez moved to and settled permanently in California.
+It was around this time that he began to use cocaine, which quickly became his substance of choice, and began to commit theft and burglaries to procure money for sustaining his addiction.
 He lived nomadically between San Francisco and Los Angeles County during this time prior to his incarceration.